ansible/ansible/rst/modules.rst

 assemble
 ````````

+.. versionadded:: 0.5

-(new in 0.5) Assembles a configuration file from fragments.
-Often a particular program will take a single configuration file
+Assembles a configuration file from fragments.
+Often a particular
-and does not support a conf.d style structure where it is easy to build up the configuration from multiple sources.
+program will take a single configuration file and does not support a
+conf.d style structure where it is easy to build up the configuration
-Assmeble will take a directory of files that have already been transferred to the system, and concatenate them
+from multiple sources.
+Assmeble will take a directory of files that
+have already been transferred to the system, and concatenate them
 together to produce a destination file.
-Files are assembled in string sorting order.
-Puppet calls this idea
+Files are assembled in string
+sorting order.
+Puppet calls this idea "fragments".
-"fragments".

 +--------------------+----------+---------+----------------------------------------------------------------------------+
 | parameter          | required | default | comments                                                                   |